If you were injured at work in South Carolina, then you know how difficult the situation can be.

 Initial Medical Examinations

-In all cases other than medical emergencies, you initially are required to get a medical exam from a doctor that your employer or its workers’ compensation insurer has approved.
+In all cases other than medical emergencies, you are initially required to get a medical exam from a doctor that your employer or its workers’ compensation insurer has approved.

 An employer will usually request that you see a doctor who typically sees the company’s injured workers and who is already included under the company’s workers’ compensation plan.
 The doctor who performs this initial examination could decide a worker’s course of treatment and disability level.
 Thus, the doctor who is chosen for your initial examination is very important .